npip99/Monereum/README.md

 We destroy 0.5 ETH upon a dispute to disincentivize disputing with oneself to delay a transaction.
 Additionally, the proving is separated from the disputing as proving is expensive.
 It is important that the initial dispute is cheap so that disputes may still be made during gas price attacks, while still keeping the miner's bounty as low as possible.

+### ERC20 Transactions

+ERC20 tokens are versatile, but care must be taken when converting to and from Monero coins, since ERC20 transactions are entirely transparent.

+Turning an ERC20 token into encrypted Monero simply requires the sender to have the alloted allowance.
+Note that amount cannot be encrypted as it must be deducted from the balance, but this is not relevant as spending the token will always be hidden in a ring.

+Note: It is possible to hide all balances as pedersen commitments, but this would make the `balanceOf` operation impossible.
+I would like to eventually see an Monereum compatible implementation of a quasi-ERC20 token that hides balances, however.

+Turning an encrypted monero coin into an ERC20 token requires signing the coin with the key image, which gets verified on the spot.
+This is of course revealing, so wallet implementations need to ensure that only funds that have been self-mixed are used.
+The self-mixing should be entirely abstracted away.
+Please note that using "spare change" is not self-mixing, since if a previous transaction has a spent coin A, and a spare change coin B, then the owner of A will be able to see when you turn B into an ERC20 token, releaving yourself to the owner of A.

+### ERC20 Allowances to Monereum Addresses

+Allowances may also be made to Monereum public addresses, allowing them to spend your token by signing the transaction with their private key.
+This uses the miner fee model, so that an ethereum address is not required.

 ### Transaction Cancelling

 Ethereum allows cancelling transactions through nonce fiddling, though not many front-ends implement this behavior.
-Not knowing when a transaction will clear is quite limiting when a gas price is accidentally set too low, so I found it important to verify the ease of transaction cancelling.
+Not knowing when a transaction will clear is quite annoying when a gas price is accidentally set too low, so I found it important to verify the ease of transaction cancelling while keeping anonymity.

 If a miner fee was too low, a transaction is cancelled by simply sending coins to yourself using one of the key images, and using a large enough miner fee.
 Key image uniqueness is verified upon submission to prevent an adversary from forcing a miner to lose his bounty (By submitting the transaction before him).
 It will be publically known that a transaction was cancelled, and the canceled and cancelee transactions will be linked.
 No other information will be revealed, however.
-Sending transactions to oneself will unlink the cancelee.
-Front-ends should implement this self-sending as part of the cancelling procedure, and should still use `M = 2` to remain hidden.
+Self-mixing will unlink the cancelee.
+Front-ends should implement this self-sending as part of the cancelling procedure, and should still use `M = 2` output coins to remain hidden.

+### Transaction Receipts

+Every output coin will come with a receipt that you may send to the receiver.
+Anyone else who views the receipt will not be able to figure out which transaction the receipt belongs to.
+However, anyone with the view key of the receiver can verify that only the person who sent the transaction could have generated the receipt.

 ### Properties of Monereum

 From the protocol described above, we see that any publically disclosed correct transaction will resolve within `(N + 2)(e + T)` seconds, where T is the pending time, N is the number of disputes, and e is the time it takes for someone to call a function that they know will give them free money, including transaction delay.
 Additionally, this formula shows that any correct transaction that is submitted must eventually resolve.
 Also, we see that any false transaction is guaranteed to be disputed within time `e`.
 By having `T > e`, we maintain that all false transactions must be disputed.
 We make `T` equal to two minutes, under the assumption that `e` is at worst one minute (With bounties high enough to guarantee this during a gas price attack).
 This still leaves `T + N(e + T)` at a reasonable order of magnitude for a miner to wait for his bounty, though in the vast majority of cases this should simply equal `T`.

-We must also note that the bounty system is secure against adversaries looking for profit.
+We must also note that the bounty system is secure against adversaries looking to profit by preventing disputers.
 Disputers have `T - e` seconds to report an illegitimate transaction, which is 4 blocks, or 3 blocks to be safe.
 With worst case of 50% centralization in the Ethereum network, we see that there is a 12.5% chance that three blocks could come from a colluding individual.
 If an adversary tries to falsly create `M` MNR, then the adversary would have to try to inject at most `M` MNR in ETH to artificially raise gas prices.
 In 87.5% of cases, there is an opportunity for reporters to report.
 The cost of reporting would be `p + g / L * I`, where g is the gas cost of reporting, L is the gas limit, p is the gas cost without artificial injection, and M is the ETH being injected to increase gas prices.
 This is evalutated to be at worst `0.15 ETH + 1 / 32 * M`.
 Clearly, the `0.5 ETH + M / 16` bounty is much larger than this, so reporters are guaranteed to report in this case.
 The adversary thus loses `M + I` MNR 87.5% of the time, and gains `M - I` MNR 12.5% of the time, which is again clearly disadvantageous.
 If someone chooses to generate MNR with gas price injection, even though it would lose money in the long run, we accept the newly created MNR as legitimate MNR since disputes are not accepted after a transaction is accepted.
 This allows for an extremely inefficient minting procedure, so MNR is technically a variable supply token in this regard.

 Notice for developers: If a contract is using MNR and has a scheme that punishes users for taking too long (In say, a game of mental poker), then it is important that they keep the `(N + 2)(e + T)` limit in mind.
 The front-end should organize the transaction amounts beforehand, so that they can easily be transferred without any proofs and would thus take at worst `e` seconds.
 Alternatively, such contracts could allow `(N + 2)(e + T)` time to pass penalty free, but this may be too limiting for certain contract objectives.
-Again, Ethereum itself can be DDOSed by a sufficiently weathy individual, so this shouldn't be an issue specific to MNR.
+Ethereum itself can be DDOSed by a sufficiently weathy individual paying high enough gas prices, so this shouldn't be an issue specific to MNR.

 ## Interacting with the MNR contract

 ### Encryping a coin

 If you wish to create a coin sending an amount `b` to a public key `(A, B)`, then you must first choose a random scalar `r`.
-Then, you must calculate the following:
+Then, you calculate the following:

 ```
 Src = rG = R